surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 end
 {% endhighlight %}

-`Module.put_attribute/3` is a way to set a module attribute at compile time.
-We're using it to store the `default_values` that are passed to the macro.
+We're using some new macro features here, namely `Module.put_attribute/3` and `unquote`. `Module.put_attribute/3` is a way to set a module attribute at compile time.
+An attribute is a piece of metadata that can be attached to a module, and it can be accessed at runtime.
+They can be used as constants, but also as annotations and temporary storage during compilation (for more complicated macros).
+We're using it as a constant to store the `default_values` that are passed to the macro.
 We then merge these with the `attrs` passed to `new_form/1` to create the initial form object.
 Now if we call `MyForm.new_form()`, we'll get a form object with the default values filled in.
 We also still have the ability to optionally pass these in to `new_form/1` at runtime if we so desire, and they'll override the defaults.

+The `unquote` function is used within macros to inject dynamic values into the generated code.
+When you're defining a macro and want to include a value that is determined at runtime, you can use unquote to splice that value directly into the code.
+Here we're using it to inject our `opts`, which is a keyword list of options that the user can pass to the `def_typed_form` macro.
+We're using the `unquote` function to inject the value of `opts` into the generated code.
+Our `default_values` is just an option that the user can pass to the macro.

 ### Custom Changesets

 It would be awesome if we could override our default `changeset/2` with a custom one.
-We can do this with Elixir's `defoverride`:
+We can do this with Elixir's `defoverridable`:

 {% highlight elixir %}
 # phoenix_typed_form.ex